A look at the filming locations used for Daniel Craig’s second appearance as James Bond.

 After returning to the UK from Siena, an MI6 team searches Mitchell’s London flat.
 It’s located in one of the three 1960s modernist tower blocks that make up The Water Gardens just off Edgeware Road.
 Despite the brutalist design these flats sell for upwards of £600,000.
 To reach the lobby Bond is driven in a Range Rover along a gated entrance accessed from Burwood Place.

-Shots of M and Tanner walking through a semicircular courtyard while taking to Bond, on a motorcycle, about Mr Slate (“tell her Slate was a dead end”).
+M and Tanner walk through a semicircular courtyard while taking to Bond (on a motorcycle) about Mr Slate (“tell her Slate was a dead end”).
 It seems like this is supposed to be MI6’s HQ but the scenes were filmed at the Barbican.
 The Reform Club at 104 Pall Mall was also used in the scenes M was summoned to meet the minister, played by Tim Piggott-Smith.

 It wasn’t just London locations that were used though.
 After fleeing Bregenz Opera, Bond heads for the nearest airport to book a flight to Bolivia.
 Interior and exteriors of Farnborough Airfield were used for the airport where 007 finds MI6 has cancelled his credit cards and has to make alternative plans.

 And the final scenes of the film where shot at Bruneval Barracks in Aldershot.
 This is after Bond has confronted Yusef in the Russian city of Kazan and meets M outside in the snow.
 When M tells Bond “I want you back”, Bond responds “I never left” and drops Vesper’s Algerian Love Knot in the snow.